Language: EN

 Loop Nesting

-Loop nesting is a control structure consisting of putting loops inside other loops.
+Nesting loops is a control structure that consists of putting loops inside other loops.

-Here loop can be any of those we have seen WHILE, DOWHILE, FOR, FOREACH, according to what our language has available.
+Here loop can be any of the ones we have seen: WHILE, DOWHILE, FOR, FOREACH, depending on what our language has available.

-Loop nesting is especially useful (and necessary) when it is required to iterate over complex data structures or when repetitive operations are needed at different levels of hierarchy.
+Nesting loops is especially useful (and necessary) when it is required to iterate over complex data structures or when repetitive operations need to be performed at different levels of hierarchy.

-By placing one loop inside another loop, we will have a structure like the following:
+By putting one loop inside another loop, we will have a structure like the following:

 programacion-loop-nested